openstack/osprofiler/doc/specs/in-progress/multi_backend_support.rst

   should use MongoDB parsers, so there is better solution to keep both in the same place.

-  This change should be done with keeping backward compatiblity, in other words we should create separated directory osprofier.drivers and put first Ceilometer and then start working on other backends.
+  This change should be done with keeping backward compatibility, in other words we should create separated directory osprofiler.drivers and put first Ceilometer and then start working on other backends.

   These drivers will be chosen based on connection string

-- Deprecate osprofiler.notifiers and osprofier.parsers
+- Deprecate osprofiler.notifiers and osprofiler.parsers

 - Switch all projects to new model with connection string